-First, it lost over $133 million dollars in the first nine months of 2013.
-This isn't even a profitable company and it never has been.
-It's just burning through cash.
-Look back at Facebook (NASDAQ: FB) – it had roughly $1 billion in revenue when it when public.
-Grant, Twitter is a small company, but show me some profit!
+First, it lost over $133 million in the first nine months of 2013.
+This isn’t even a profitable company and it never has been.
+It’s just burning through cash.
+Look back at Facebook (NASDAQ: FB) — it had roughly $1 billion in revenue when it when public.
+Granted, Twitter is a small company, but show me some profit!

-What Twitter Has Going For It
+What Twitter Has Going for It

 I love Twitter as a product.
 If you follow The College Investor, you know that I tweet and respond to conversations regularly.
 I check Twitter multiple times per day, and I prefer it for news compared to going to news websites.
 I love the fact that I can read it on Twitter first.

 And Twitter does have great potential when it comes to building a targeted ad system.
-It has geolocation already in it's system.
+It has geolocation already in its system.
 It has a ton of celebrities and other big names on its platform.
 Most major brands already use Twitter.
 These are all good things for a company looking to grow revenue.